wfehr/django-time-wizard/README.md

     pip install django-time-wizard
     ```

+2. Make sure to follow the installation steps for `django-polymorphic`

-1. Add to your `INSTALLED_APPS`:
+3. Add to your `INSTALLED_APPS`:

     ```
     'time_wizard',
     ```

-2. Include the time_wizard admin URLs in your project urls.py:
+4. Include the time_wizard admin URLs in your project urls.py:

     ```
     url(^'admin/', include('time_wizard.urls')),
     ```

-3. Run `python manage.py migrate` to create the time_wizard models.
+5. Run `python manage.py migrate` to create the time_wizard models.

 ## Settings